Quick Check – Introduction

 - information about markup annotations or other annotations

-Some of these may be added over time, depending on customer feedback.
-If you feel a need for one of these aspects, or any other aspects currently not available in Quick Check, please use the commenting feature at the end of this article for requesting their implementation in a future version.
+If you feel a need for any aspects currently not available in Quick Check, please use the commenting feature at the end of this article for requesting their implementation in a future version.

 How to use Quick Check